March 1, 2018

 There are many things bands and artists can do to ease their long days in the recording studio in to a fluid and productive set of days or weeks.
 We’ve been making records for decades and have a few suggestions to help you in that transition from the rehearsal space to the recording studio.

-- “Practice.” – The better you know you parts the easier it will be to nail it when you are recording.
+- “Practice.” – The better you know you parts and songs the easier it will be to nail it when you are recording.
 “Fixing it in the mix” isn’t always the best or most efficient option.
 Garbage in – garbage out.
 You’ll be a better person, musician and have more confidence in the end.

-- “Plan.” – Have a talk with your producer or engineer about goals and expectations.
+- “Plan.” – Have a talk with your producer or engineer about production goals and expectations.
 Determine ahead of time how many days or weeks you will need in the studio.
 Map out what you plan to do each day.
 You’ll generally come in under budget and might have time to do the fun things you’ve always wanted to do on a record.
 How much do you want to record live?
 How many days do you want to do overdubs?
 Will you record to a click?
 All these questions need to be answered before you walk in the studio the first day.

 - “Turn off your cell phone.” – Seriously, there is no excuse.
 Turn it off.
 You are in the studio to work.
 Not text or take calls.
 Unless it’s to order a delicious pizza!